dalibo/pg_activity/README.md

     $ git clone https://github.com/dalibo/pg_activity.git

 Change the branch if necessary.
-Then create an dedicated environment, install dependencies and then pg\_activity from the repo:
+Then create a dedicated environment, install dependencies and then pg\_activity from the repo:

     $ python3 -m venv MYENV